Analysis | Why a PG&E Bankruptcy Could Change Climate Calculus

 3. Isn’t the market supposed to price in risk?

-Yes, through tools like insurance and credit-default swaps, as well as demanding higher premia for greater risk in lending.
-But markets don’t always price some kinds of risk correctly, and economic research suggests that climate pollution falls in that category.
-Since 2008, many people, including former Treasury Secretary Hank Paulson, have likened the under-priced risks that exploded during the financial crisis to the swelling systemic pressures of climate change.
-There is also a timing-mismatch between climate threats and conventional insurance practice.
+Yes, through tools like insurance and credit-default swaps, as well as demanding higher premiums for greater risk in lending.
+But markets don’t always price some kinds of risk correctly, and economic research suggests that climate change falls in that category.
+Since 2008, many people, including former Treasury Secretary Hank Paulson, have likened the swelling systemic pressures of climate change to the under-priced risks that exploded during the financial crisis.
+There is also a timing mismatch between climate threats and conventional insurance practice.
 As Warren Buffett has said, insurance policies are rewritten every year, and it’s hard to know on that time frame how decades-long threats shake out in pricing.

 4. Who else is getting hurt?

 PG&E shareholders shouldn’t expect to see dividends again anytime soon, but analysts don’t expect them to be wiped out.
 Customers can expect the lights to stay on, but their bills may go up.
-PG&E just lined up $5.5 billion to keep its operations going during a bankruptcy that’s expected to take about two years.
+PG&E lined up $5.5 billion to keep its operations going during bankruptcy.
 For once, the decision to raise rates won’t rest solely with regulators at the California Public Utilities Commission.
 Rate increases will be tied to whatever reorganization plan the bankruptcy court judge overseeing the proceeding approves.
 California passed a law last year allowing PG&E to pass on to ratepayers some of the costs of wildfires for which it had been blamed in 2017, but it’s not clear how the law’s provisions will apply to a company that’s already in bankruptcy.
 Indeed, some of those provisions were designed to prevent utilities from going bankrupt.

 5. Could other utilities suffer as well?

 So far, the fallout from PG&E’s planned bankruptcy has been largely limited to other utility companies in California.
-Edison International, which runs the largest investor-owned electric utility in Southern California, was downgraded to “underperform” by Bank of America Merrill Lynch and saw its credit rating cut, in part due to the ongoing wildfire risk.
-Shares of Sempra Energy, which owns San Diego Gas & Electric, have fared better than those of PG&E or Edison but are performing worse than the industry’s average.
-But the problem of power lines sparking fires could pop up in other drought-prone western states, and power companies with contracts with PG&E have been affected, including New York’s Consolidated Edison Inc.
+Edison International’s Southern California Edison utility and Sempra Energy’s San Diego Gas & Electric both saw their credit ratings cut by Standard & Poor’s.
+But the problem of power lines sparking fires could pop up in other drought-prone western states, and power companies with contracts with PG&E have been affected, including New York’s Consolidated Edison Inc., which owns renewable energy projects that sell power to the California utility.

 6. What about the wildfire victims suing PG&E?

-Filing for bankruptcy puts those lawsuits -- total estimated liability: $30 billion -- on hold and wraps them into the bankruptcy proceedings.
-That’s part of bankruptcy’s appeal to PG&E. The company would be able to bring all those cases into a single forum for resolving its financial problems, including wildfire suits.
+Filing for bankruptcy puts those lawsuits on hold and wraps them into the bankruptcy proceedings.
+That’s part of bankruptcy’s appeal to PG&E. The company will be able to bring all those cases into a single forum for resolving its financial problems, including wildfire suits.
 Bankruptcy filings also can force litigants to accept smaller settlements than they would have been able to negotiate otherwise.

 7. Could this interfere with California’s climate change goals?